JoelMoro/TFM/README.md

  ## Github Organization

 ### Code:
-Contains the stand alone code as well as the code separated by parts.
+Contains the code with explanation and how to run sections.

 ### Supplementary Figures:
 Contains the supplementary figures that could not be included in the main text.
 Additionaly, contains the figures of the text.